The blue star fern (Phlebodium aureum) is an epiphytic fern commonly known as ‘Golden Polypody’.

 - Too much moisture or poor drainage can lead to root rot

 - Poor light maintenance – leaves fall off ultimately fern degrades

-- Might struck by scale
+- Might be struck by the scale

 Is Blue Star Fern Toxic to Cats?